 There is no guarantee that you will make money.
 But if you do, it can be more profitable than teaching, and you have the freedom to choose how you want to teach, what books you want to use, and the kind of courses you will offer.

-I'm beginning to add ESL job ads to this site, and one day I hope to offer more.
-See below.
-Apart from my site, the best places for job ads are still Dave's ESL Cafe and TEFL.com Dave's also has a lively forum.
+I'm beginning to add ESL job ads to this site.
+However, the best places for job ads are for now Dave's ESL Cafe and TEFL.com Dave's also has a lively forum.
 Another useful ELT forum is the ESL Employment forum